Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Research Findings

 Figure \ref{fig:system_design} illustrates the system design that is found by instantiating the identified design principles.
 The mapping of design principles to system design choices is illustrated in the following.
 Design principles that are related to the instantiation of the software artifact are illustrated in Section \ref{sec:construct_solution}.

 \textbf{Distributed Ledger: } A distributed ledger is a distributed data structure, whose entries are written by participants of a consensus mechanism after reaching an agreement on the validity of the entries.
 Such a consensus mechanism is called permissionless, if the public can participate in it, otherwise it is called permissioned \citep{ballandies2021decrypting}.
-A permissionless distributed ledger (e.g. blockchain) affords a public and trustworthy storage, which in turn facilitates a transparent computing engine if open source smart contracts are utilized as trusted computation protocols.
-With these protocols, interactions patterns can be implemented in the platform that define what users of the system can or cannot do \citep{ballandies2021}: (i) blockchain-based cryptoeconomic incentives in the form of tokens can be defined and awarded as rewards to users for the provision of high-quality feedback or respectful behavior; (ii) Also, diverse and trustworthy statistics can be aggregated and shown to the stakeholders of the system by analyzing the publicly accessible data storage via trusted computing protocols; (iii) Moreover, public distributed ledgers (e.g. Bitcoin) do not restrict the creation of user identities \citep{ballandies2021decrypting} (e.g. no know your customer policies), thus each user can decide how much information is revealed about their identity which facilitates pseudonymous interactions among stakeholders; (iv) Also, by open sourcing the code basis, a transparent code access is facilitated.
+A permissionless distributed ledger (e.g. blockchain) affords a public and trustworthy storage (Layer I in Figure \ref{fig:system_design}, Design Principle 1 in Table \ref{tab:design_principles}), which in turn facilitates a transparent computing engine if open source smart contracts are utilized as trusted computation protocols (Layer II in Figure \ref{fig:system_design}, Design Principle 2 in Table \ref{tab:design_principles}).
+With these protocols, interactions patterns (Layer III in Figure \ref{fig:system_design}) can be implemented in the platform that define what users of the system can or cannot do \citep{ballandies2021}: (i) blockchain-based cryptoeconomic incentives in the form of tokens can be defined and awarded as rewards to users for the provision of high-quality feedback or respectful behavior (Design Principle 11 in Talbe \ref{tab:design_principles}) ; (ii) Also, diverse and trustworthy statistics can be aggregated and shown to the stakeholders of the system by analyzing the publicly accessible data storage via trusted computing protocols (Design Principle 6 in Table \ref{tab:design_principles}); (iii) Moreover, public distributed ledgers (e.g. Bitcoin) do not restrict the creation of user identities \citep{ballandies2021decrypting} (e.g. no know your customer policies), thus each user can decide how much information is revealed about their identity which facilitates pseudonymous interactions among stakeholders (Design Principle 9 in Table \ref{tab:design_principles}).